vincentlux/nl2sql/README.md

         combine predictive embedding models with count based models

 - [x] __ColNet: Embedding the Semantics of Web Tables for Column Type Prediction__

+        CNN and transfer learning to deal with rare words

 - [x] Sentence Modeling via Multiple Word Embeddings and Multi-level Comparison for Semantic Textual Similarity
 - [x] Structural Embedding of Syntactic Trees for Machine Comprehension
 - [ ] Supervised Learning of Universal Sentence Representations from Natural Language Inference Data